woozzu/caffe/README.md

 This branch is for Windows and Visual Studio 2013.

 Most of procedures I did and 3rdparty are from Neil Shao's [blog post](https://initialneil.wordpress.com/2015/01/11/build-caffe-in-windows-with-visual-studio-2013-cuda-6-5-opencv-2-4-9/).
 If you have any problems, you may refer to the blog post.
-Most of issues including LMDB(+ memory-hog issue), pycaffe, matcaffe are solved in this repository.
+Most of issues including LMDB(+ memory-hog issue), pycaffe, matcaffe have been solved in this repository.

 # Step 1
 We need following external libraries to build caffe.